hounaar/Parsai/README.md

 ### 2. Parsai Telegram Bot

-The Parsai Telegram bot allows you to ask coding questions and receive answers on the go.
+The Parsai Telegram bot allows you to ask coding questions and receive answers.
-#### ATTENTION: IN THE TELEGRAM BOT, THE VALID WORKING HOURS ARE BETWEEN 9 AM - 12 PM CENTRAL EUROPEAN SUMMER TIME.

 #### Features